 When you are removing things like belts, keys, wallets, etc, place them in a clear bag in the bin rather than directly in the bin.
 This will reduce your risks of transmitting germs or picking up germs from items that are placed directly in the bin.

 Separate food for X-ray screening.

 If you’re taking food through security, separate it into a clear plastic bag and place that bag into a bin.

 Frontier airlines now requires passengers to complete a simple health acknowledgement form during check-in to confirm that they are not ill and that they understand the airline’s new health policies.
+One thing airports will change after coronavirus is more general health checks.
 There may even be temperature checks and even COVID-19 rapid tests as a new normal.
 Air Canada was the first North American airline to announce that it would check passenger temperatures at the gate before boarding, and Frontier followed shortly after.
 TSA is reportedly planning to take temperatures at certain airports.
 People who hit 100.4 degrees Fahrenheit or higher will be flagged for additional screening and may have to rebook their trip.

 Follow the packing guidelines and don’t bring on any questionable items.
 This will give TSA agents less need to handle your stuff.

 Try to avoid standing right next to an agent or fellow traveler if you can help it.
 If there are guidelines marked on the floor for positioning, follow them.